lancedb/lance-ray/docs/src/distributed-indexing.md

 ### Important Notes

-- **Index Type Support**: For distributed indexing, currently only `"INVERTED"` and `"FTS"` index types are supported, even though the function signature accepts other index types.
+- **Index Type Support**: For distributed indexing, currently only `"INVERTED"`/`"FTS"`/`"BTREE"` index types are supported, even though the function signature accepts other index types.
 - **Default Behavior**: The `replace` parameter defaults to `True`, meaning existing indices with the same name will be replaced without warning.
 Set `replace=False` to prevent accidental overwrites.
 - **Fragment Selection**: Use `fragment_ids` parameter to build indices on specific fragments only.
 This is useful for incremental index building or testing.
 - **Error Handling**: When `replace=False` and an index with the same name exists, a `ValueError` or `RuntimeError` will be raised depending on the execution context.